guilledipa/ibm-maximo-gke/README.md

 # ibm-maximo-gke
-First go at deploying IBM Maximo on GKE using Anthos
+First go at deploying IBM Maximo on GKE using Terraform + Anthos